istio/istio.io/content/en/docs/ops/configuration/traffic-management/manage-mesh-certificates/index.md

 When Istio is installed without a root CA certificate, istiod will generate a self-signed CA certificate using RSA 2048.

-To make this change, you will need to modify either the IOP file provided to istioctl or the values file used during the Helm installation of the istio-discovery chart.
+To change the self-signed CA certificate's bit length, you will need to modify either the IstioOperator manifest provided to istioctl or the values file used during the Helm installation of the istio-discovery chart.

 {{< tip >}}